 American Express Gold Rewards Card Benefits

 American Express has many credit cards on offer, but the Gold Rewards card is a relative unknown in comparison to some of the more publicly recognized options.
 According to the stats, however, this is one card not to be missed.
-It offers tremendous benefits to Canadian cardholders with one of the biggest signup bonuses around, an annual fee waiver for first time users, and a solid earn rate for purchases, making it one of the most lucrative Aeroplan cards available to date.
+It offers tremendous benefits to Canadian cardholders with one of the biggest signup bonuses around and a solid earn rate for purchases, making it one of the most lucrative Aeroplan cards available to date.
 Here is a closer look:

 - Earn 25,000 points just for signing up (enough for a cross country flight within the US)